prashanth-92/HospitalsMaster/README.md

 ## Built on Angular 1 and Bootstrap.
-Starter template for hospital management to track paitents, case history etc.
+Starter template for hospital management to track patients, case history etc.